Ouxsoft/LivingMarkup/docs/module-development.md

-# Module Development
+# Modules
-In LHTML5, Modules are classes that elements are instantiated as.
-Fortunately, they're as simple to make as any other class.
+Modules are the working bees of LivingMarkup.
+They are objects that process DOMElements.
+How they process the DOMElement is determined by the class.
+During the objects construction, the module receives from `Engine` arguments that were found in both the DOMElement's attributes and child `arg` DOMElements.

-## PHP Module Class
+## Module Development
-To make a new module you must first make a class.
-New modules can be loaded anywhere within a composer autoload accessible namespace.
-For ease of use the packaged modules are located inside the `/modules` directory.
-And modules defined using the `{name}` in their  `modules:types:*:class_name` are isolated to it's own sub folder within that directory.
-Here's the basic syntax of a module class.
+Modules are simple to make.
+Making a new modules involves creating a subclass that extends the abstract class `\LivingMarkup\Module` and adding that module to the `Configuration`.
+For ease of use the packaged modules are located inside the `/modules` directory and modules defined using the variable `{name}` in their  `modules:types:*:class_name` are isolated a sub folder within that directory.
+If a different path is used, the path must be added to composer's autoload section.

-***The module is required to extend the abstract class `\LivingMarkup\Module`.***
+### Example
+The basic syntax of a module class is shown below.
 ```php
 <?php